AudioStation’s mixer is the very first live mixing digital console with integrated VST technology.

 Along with each patch, plugin preset banks are saved as well.
 This ensures that patches will work seamlessly even in those cases where some presets are substituted with others.

-The master channel can also hold 1000 memory locations to store and recall its own settings and the global settings.
+The master channel can hold 1000 memory locations as well, to store and recall its own settings and the global settings.
 Each memory stores the Master channel settings and the settings for the whole console, in particular:

 This specific operational mode allows, for instance, to set specific performances for each song.
 When a performance gets loaded, it loads in each mixer channel the patches chosen by every musician, along with global effects, settings for monitoring and any audio track to be played.